palveVaishnav/ArogyArpan/README.md

 4. **Pilot Testing:**
     - Launch a pilot version with a few cases to test the platform’s functionality and effectiveness.
     - Gather feedback and make necessary adjustments before a full-scale launch.

+---

+## Content for Web

+- Why to Join

+    Doctors :

+    Fundraiser :

+    Donors :

+---

+## Millap :

+> On 12th August I Came across this site while looking for ngo websites .They are doing exactly what I wanted, but their idea is more refined as they are doing it for a really long time and had raised about 2000+ Cr of amount through their website for the community.
+I really loved there site and it also gave a lot of good ideas to improve my project.
+I improvised few of my components and pages like the main fundraiser page, it also reflects in the UI.
+>